jongalloway/ndc2015-aspnet5-workshop/Labs/2 - ASPNET MVC and Web API.md

   ```

 2. Launch the application and browse to /Example again.
 The controller will return a json object containing the above values.
   > *Note: If you're viewing the site in Internet Explorer, you'll be prompted to download the json file.
-You can save it an open it in notepad.*
+You can click Open to view the json result in the application that's associated with json files - likely Visual Studio.*

 ## Changing the route to use the [controller] token
 1. Replace the `[Route("Example")]` attribute with `[Route("[controller]")]`: